sebastianpech/JuliaKara.jl/README.md

 Kara.jl is aware of the xml syntax the original Kara uses for storing worlds.
 It's possible to open a world through the GUI, after creating a new empty world, or through the command `@World [path]`.
-In case one loads a world through the GUI and wants the above behaviour, the reference to Kara must be restored by the following:
+In case one loads a world through the GUI and wants the above behaviour, the reference to Kara must be restored by:

 ```jl
 kara = get_kara(world)
 ```

-In contrast to the original Kara, Kara.jl supports multiple worlds and multiple Karas.
+Kara.jl supports multiple worlds and multiple Karas.
 In case you want to reproduce the example, run it from within the test directory of Kara.jl e.g `~/.Julia/v0.6/Kara/test`.

 ```jl
 # Load the world contained in example.world.